renepacchaux/gudeeds-responsive-mobile-app/README.md

 -   Amazon (Wholefoods)
 -   Instacart

-We break the information down into digestable parts.
+We break the information down into digestible parts.
 This gave us an opportunity to pick up more on the best practices side of things over mere features.